enso-org/enso/doc/design/type-system/type-discipline.md

 - At what point will we _require_ annotations?
 - Interfaces (1:1 mapping or rows), can we get back and forth in the row version?
-- How do Monadic Contexts work under the hood?
 - Does `:` == `<:`, in the presence of open rows?
 Need to be able to say
   + `a` _is_ the set
   + `a` is a _member_ of the set